gravitational/teleport/rfd/0153-resource-guidelines.md

 }

 // FooSpec contains specific properties of a Foo that MUST only
-// be modified by the owner of the resource.
+// be modifed by the owner of the resource.
 These properties should
-// not be automatically adjusted by Teleport during runtime. message FooSpec {
+// not be auotmatically adjusted by Teleport during runtime. message FooSpec {
   string bar = 1;
   int32 baz = 2;